-The Costco hot dog ingredients list features a blend of beef, pork, and carefully selected seasonings that deliver its iconic flavor.
+The Costco hot dog ingredients list centers on beef, water, dextrose, salt, spices, garlic, curing ingredients, and color-stabilizing preservatives that help deliver its familiar flavor.

 The Meat Blend Behind Costco Hot Dogs